Understanding a Bad ADHD Day

 Emotional Disconnection

 Emotional disconnection is often one of the most distinct experiences during a tough ADHD day.
 It can feel like watching life through frosted glass — present, but not fully connected.
-Conversations may seem distant, and even enjoyable social interactions can feel draining or frustrating.
+Conversations may seem distant, and even enjoyable social interactions can feel draining.

 This sense of detachment often comes from emotional overload.
-When the brain is juggling too many competing demands, the nervous system sometimes “shuts down” to protect itself, creating the feeling of being there but not in it.
+When the brain juggles too many competing demands, the nervous system sometimes “shuts down” to protect itself.
+The result is a feeling of being there but not in it.

 Acknowledging this state without judgment — and allowing time for quiet or solitude — can help the nervous system reset.